OCA/l10n-italy/l10n_it_edi_extension/README.rst

 **English**

-his module extends Odoo's standard Italian electronic invoicing functionality, introducing useful tools such as XML preview and fiscal code calculation and improvements in importing and exporting XML invoices.
+This module extends Odoo's standard Italian electronic invoicing functionality, introducing useful tools such as XML preview and fiscal code calculation and improvements in importing and exporting XML invoices.